Pupperazzi

 Pupperazzi is a photography game developed by Sundae Month and published by Kitfox Games.
-The game was released on January 20, 2022 for macOS, Windows, Xbox One, and Xbox Series X/S. A Nintendo Switch port is scheduled for an April 2023 release.
+The game was released on January 20, 2022 for macOS, Windows, Xbox One, and Xbox Series X/S. A Nintendo Switch port was released on April 6, 2023.
 Players control a humanoid camera, earning followers by taking photos and sharing them on the in-game social media site, dogNET.
 Pupperazzi received mixed reviews upon release.

 Gameplay

 Pupperazzi is a photography game played in a first-person view.
 Players control a humanoid camera, earning followers by taking photos and sharing them on the in-game social media site, dogNET.
 Players get feedback on photos that they share on dogNET, receiving comments from their followers.
 Photos can be shared as many times as the player wants, but sharing too many results in followers calling them spam.
 To progress through the game, the player needs to earn followers, which unlocks upgrades, locations, and different times of the day.
 Players can accept photo requests, which are rewarded with golden bones and followers upon completion.
 Golden bones are used to buy upgrades from vending machines, enabling the player to complete more complex photo requests.